 Meningococcal diseaseMeningococcal disease is a rare, but potentially devastating infection in travellers caused by the bacteria Neisseria meningitidis

 Meningococcal disease is a rare, but potentially devastating infection in travellers.
-It is caused by the bacteria Neisseria meningitidis.
+It is caused by the bacterium Neisseria meningitidis.

-The most common forms of meningococcal disease are meningococcal meningitis (infection of the protective lining around the brain) and septicaemia (blood poisoning).
+The most common forms of meningococcal disease are meningitis (infection of the protective lining around the brain and spine) and septicaemia (blood poisoning).

 Source: World Health Organization, 2015

 Please check our Country Information pages for individual country vaccine recommendations.